Co-op and Career Design

 Students transferring to Kettering University with a baccalaureate degree must complete at least three satisfactory work terms.
 The work experience terms must be earned while a Kettering University student.

-Co-op managers serve as a liaison between the employer partner, the student, and the university.
-They help address any concerns and ensure a successful co-op experience for all parties.
-Co-op managers are highly qualified professionals, a valuable resource, coaching students throughout the entire experiential learning program.
-Students will learn career-readiness skills and enhance their professionalism by following the advice of co-op managers.
+Serve as a liaison between the employer partner, the student, and the university.
+They help address any concerns and ensure a successful Co-op experience for all parties.
+Student Coaches are highly qualified professionals who serve as valuable resources and coach students throughout the entire experiential learning program.
+Students will learn career-readiness skills and enhance their professionalism by following their student coach's advice.

-The co-op team also develops and maintains employer relationships and promotes co-op positions to students seeking employment.
-The co-op office maintains the employment records of all students in the Connect system.
-It is therefore essential for students to update their co-op manager on any changes to their employment status as they work toward meeting co-op requirements.
+The Co-op and Career Design team also develops and maintains employer relationships and promotes Co-op positions to students seeking employment.
+The Co-op office maintains the employment records of all students in the Kettering Connect system.
+It is therefore essential for students to update their student coach on any changes to their employment status as they work toward meeting Co-op requirements.

 Academics

-Students placed with a co-op employer are expected to be in good academic standing.
+Students working at a Co-op employer are expected to be in good academic standing.
 Many employers have specific grade requirements, and it is the student’s responsibility to know what those requirements are and any resulting consequences of not meeting them.
-Students whose cumulative GPA falls below 3.0 may be in jeopardy of being released from their co-op assignment from those employers that have a minimum GPA requirement.
+Students whose cumulative GPA falls below 3.0 may be at risk of being released from their Co-op assignment by those employers that have a minimum GPA requirement.
 It is the student's responsibility to submit their grades to their employer if required.
 Students with poor academic performance may be required to complete consecutive academic terms successfully before being allowed to search for employment.
-Students must complete the Altering the Academic/Work Sequence process initiated with the Academic Success Center and consult with their Cooperative Education Manager with questions about this process.
+Students must complete the Altering the Academic/Work Sequence process initiated by the Student Success Center and consult their Student Coach with any questions about this process.
 Locating positions for students with unsatisfactory academic performance can be challenging.
-Students who are on academic probation and/or have been released for cause by their employer may forfeit their right to university assistance in finding new co-op employment until they satisfy the University set requirements.
+Students who are released from their Co-op employer due to performance must complete a LinkedIn Learning course and meet with their Student Coach to discuss.
+Students on academic probation and/or released for cause by their employer may forfeit their right to university assistance in finding new Co-op employment until they satisfy the University's requirements.

 The Alternating Sequence